STUDENT BURSARY PROGRAM

 The Australian Institute of Geoscientists’ Student Bursary Program was initiated to promote and support geoscience research and education in Australia.
 The Bursary Program began in 2001 to mark the 20th Anniversary of the Australian Institute of Geoscientists (AIG) and, since then, the AIG has awarded 211 bursaries to geoscience students in Australian universities.
 In 2019 the AIG is again offering bursaries to Honours, Postgraduate and Third Year geoscience students.

-The 2018 Bursary awards, which have values between A$1000 and A$4000, are funded by the AIG, by the generous sponsorship of individuals and organisations, and by donations from AIG members to the AIG Geoscience Education Foundation.
+The 2019 Bursary awards, which have values between A$1000 and A$4000, are funded by the AIG nationally, and by the generous support of individuals and organisations, including the AIG state branches and individual AIG Members.

 Eligibility criteria and guidelines for all bursary applications are given on pages 1,2 and 3 in the flyer available here.
-Additional eligibility criteria for specific sponsored bursaries are given on page 4.
+Additional eligibility criteria for specific bursaries are given on page 4.
 A bursary application form is now available online – see link below.

 The AIG Student Bursary Program is open to students who, at the closing date for applications, are: